-The programme takes place during the long vacation for a period of eight weeks usually from the third to tenth week of the long vacation for Regular Students and from the September to December Sandwich Students.
-Students are posted to health facilities, institutions/industries and communities in the country for a hands-on experience of the nation’s health delivery system.
-They interact with professionals across all levels of the health and allied sciences service delivery system, as well as provide health related support services to the community they are posted to.
-The Vocational Training Programme is structured as follows (for 4-year degree programmes):
+The programme takes place during the long vacation for a period of eight weeks, usually from the third to tenth week of the long vacation for Regular students and from the September to December for Sandwich students.
+Students are posted to health facilities, institutions/industries and communities in the country for hands-on experience of the nation’s health delivery system.
+They interact with professionals across all levels of the health and allied sciences service delivery system, as well as provide health related support services to the communities where they are posted.
+The Vocational Training Programme is structured as follows for 4-year degree programmes:

 - Year 2 – Experiential phase: having been exposed in year one, students get directly involved in the operations of the facilities.
 They start using equipment and appreciate the roles they play in the health service delivery system.
 At this level, students will be expected to conceptualise research ideas.

 - Year 3 – Application phase: With the experience gathered in the previous years, students are given more room to practice the skills and experiences acquired over the period.
-At this stage, students may be expected to collect related field data for their dissertation.
-That eventually takes them to graduation in the fourth year and ready for the job market.
+At this stage, students will be expected to collect related field data for their dissertation.
+That eventually takes them to graduation in the fourth year and readies them for the job market.

 The programme extends beyond the three phases for programmes such as Bachelor of Medicine and Surgery (MB CHB) and Doctor of Pharmacy (Pharm D).